AdobeDocs/aep-mobile-sdkdocs/src/pages/documentation/resources/index.md

 To find answers to the most frequently asked questions about Mobile SDK, please read the document on [frequently asked questions](faq.md).

-## Upgrading to Experience Platform SDKs
+## Adobe Mobile Library (v4) end-of-support

-You can learn about upgrading to the Experience Platform SDKs by following the instructions in the [upgrading to Experience Platform SDKs overview](./upgrade-platform-sdks/index.md).
+You can learn about upgrading from Adobe Mobile Library (v4) to the Experience Platform SDKs by following the instructions in the [upgrading to Experience Platform SDKs overview](./upgrade-platform-sdks/index.md).

 ## Migrating to Swift